 Read the full agenda.
 Then, follow us on social media or subscribe to our email list to receive timely updates and alerts during session, including opportunities to advocate for kids.

 Parenting during a pandemic is no joke.
 Parents and caregivers are, understandably, exhausted and burned out.
 We listened to parents across the state tell their stories and talk about what they needed most when we published our report on the Impact of Covid On Families.
+A summary of the report can be accessed HERE.
+See entire blog post HERE.
 We also listened to their ideas for solutions.
 PCAO can't extend eviction moratoriums or speed up unemployment processing, but we can connect parents to one another and help break down the feelings of isolation.

-To do this we have launched a partnership with Dr. Amy Stoeber, Licensed Psychologist and Trauma Informed Consultant to conduct a series of large and small-group virtual parent support sessions.
-Caregivers who participate in our opening session on February 4th from 5:30pm-7:00pm will have the opportunity to enroll in a 6-week small-group with Dr. Amy and a parent mentor.
-Registration is FREE.
-Please share through your networks.
-Parents and caregivers of all ages and abilities are welcome and interpretation services can be made available upon request.
+To do this we have launched a partnership with Dr. Amy King, Licensed Psychologist and Trauma Informed Consultant to conduct a series of large and small-group virtual parent support sessions.

 We are witnessing an immediate crisis for families juggling financial stress, job loss, virtual schooling, and challenges in accessing technology and high-speed internet.
 Families involved in child welfare are experiencing additional stressors as they attempt to meet agency expectations in the midst of the pandemic.
 Black and Native families are disproportionality impacted by COVID and yet are not receiving proportionate support.